Hercules the Invincible

 Hercules the Invincible (Italian: Ercole l'invincibile) is a 1964 Italian Sword and Sandal film directed by Alvaro Mancori and Lewis Mann and starring Dan Vadis.
 It is the first of two directing credits for cinematographer Alvaro Mancori.

 The film was later released to American television retitled Son of Hercules in the Land of Darkness as part of the Sons of Hercules TV syndication package.

 Plot

 Hercules saves a woman named Telca from a lion and arrives in triumph in her village.
 Telca's father King Tedaeo offers Hercules Telca's hand in marriage, if he brings back the tooth of a dragon.
 Hercules seeks help from a witch who gives him a spear that will kill the dragon but wants the same tooth as her reward.
 As Hercules has promised the tooth to King Tedaeo the witch warns him that the magic of the tooth will only work once.

-In Hercules' absence Telca's village has been pillaged with all the survivors save Babar the comedy relief, are taken as prisoners to the Demulus, a tribe that lives inside a mountain and eats the hearts of their prisoners.
+In Hercules' absence Telca's village has been pillaged and all the survivors –save Babar, the comedy relief – are taken as prisoners to the Demulus, a tribe that lives inside a mountain and eats the hearts of their prisoners.